Two approaches to the holomorphic modular bootstrap: Two approaches

 where $I_n$ is the $n\times n$ identity matrix and $\mathcal{Y}$ is an $n\times n$ matrix.
 Note that this fixes the normalisation of the VVMFs.
 Comparing this with \eqref{CharExp}, we see that

 An application of the Riemann-Roch theorem implies that

 Comparing the above equation with \eqref{ellformula} and using \eqref{lambdalpharel}, we obtain

 This is an interesting formula as it relates the Wronskian index to the behaviour at the elliptic points.
 The numbers $(a_1,b_1,b_2)$ thus provide a \textit{refinement} refinement of the Wronskian index.
 Let us see how this happens in some examples with low rank. \begin{enumerate} \item For $n=2, \ell=0$, one has $a_1=b_1=1$ and $b_2=0$. \item For $n=2, \ell=2$, one has $a_1=b_2=1$ and $b_1=0$. \item For $n=3, \ell=0$, one has (i) $a_1=3$ and $b_1=b_2=0$ or (ii) $a_1=b_1=b_2=1$.
-This is the first instance, where we can see a refinement with two possibilities. \item For $n=3, \ell=3$, we have (i) $a_1=2$ and $b_1=b_2=0$ or (ii) $a_1=0$ and $b_1=0$, $b_2=3$. \end{enumerate} The refinement tracks the behaviour of the solutions at the elliptic points.
+This is the first instance, where we can see a refinement with two possibilities.
+Possibility (i) leads to the S-matrix being proportional to the identity matrix.
+This is equivalent to the tensor product of three single-character theories.
+Hence, only possibility (ii) can occur. \item For $n=3, \ell=3$, we have (i) $a_1=2$ and $b_1=b_2=1$ or (ii) $a_1=0$ and $b_1=0$, $b_2=3$.
+Possibility (ii) is not considered as it implies that $S$ and $U$ matrices are proportional to identity. \end{enumerate} The refinement tracks the behaviour of the solutions at the elliptic points.
 From a MLDE viewpoint, this relationship holds only when the MLDE has singularites at the cusp and elliptic fixed points.
 This is implicitly assumed in our considerations.
 The refinement gives the conjugacy class of the monodromy matrix about the elliptic fixed points.

 Given a multiplier $\rho$, the matrix of admissible exponents $\Lambda$ and the $n\times n$ matrix, $\mathcal{Y}$, defined in Eq. \eqref{Ynorm}, Gannon shows that a basis for $\mathcal{M}_w^!(\rho)$ is generated by the solution to the following first-order Matrix MLDE\cite{Gannon:2013jua}: